NTT-DATA-Cloud-Transformation/cfn-github-3rd-party-resource/doc_source/update-github-repo.md

 	Type: Boolean
 	Update requires: Update with No Interruption

- _OrganizationName_
+ _OrganizationOrUserName_

-	If populated with existing Organization Name, creates a Repository on the Organization Account.
+	If populated with existing Organization or User Name, creates a Repository in the Organization or User Account respectively.
 	Required: No
 	Type: String
 	Update requires: Updates are not Supported